HISTORIC EVANSVILLE: AN ARCHITECTURAL

-Tour what the Wisconsin Historical Society says is “the finest collection of 1840s to 1915 architecture of any small town in Wisconsin,” welcome to Evansville!
+Tour what Wisconsin Historical Society says is “the finest collection of 1840s to 1915 architecture of any small town in Wisconsin,” welcome to Evansville!
 What makes this Southern Wisconsin town a must-see architectural destination?
 To start, Evansville a town of a little over 5,000 people, has three historic districts.

 In 1974 a group of civic minded leaders recognized the town’s historic nature and commissioned a survey of over 178 existing structures.
 That 1974 survey served as the foundation application to get Evansville put on the National Register Historic Places (NRHP) in 1978.
 By 1992 there were over 300 buildings and homes added to the NRHP list spread across 22 city blocks.